SyedUmairHassanKazmi/autonomous_driving/README.md

 Below are pictures of results of all 3 algorithims.

-## Vehicle, Human And Signals Detection
+## Vehicle, Human And Traffic Lights Detection

 Yolov5 algorithim with pre-trained Yolov5s weights were used for this purpose.